 - Speaker Series: Talking to Children About Race

 Speaker Series: Talking to Children About Race

-The NAACP Boulder County Branch is now partnering with the Town of Erie and the Boulder Valley and St. Vrain Valley School Districts to offer the Talking to Children About Race speaker series to all schools within the districts.
+The NAACP Boulder County Branch partnered with the Town of Erie and the Boulder Valley and St. Vrain Valley School Districts to offer the Talking to Children About Race speaker series to all schools within the districts.

 Children are never too young to discuss race and racism, and ongoing dialogue is crucial to their learning and understanding of racial equity.
-Dr. Rosemarie Allen will teach parents, caregivers, educators, and community members the language necessary to have age-appropriate conversations about race.
-Attendees will leave with a better understanding of implicit bias and gain the language needed to begin and continue ongoing dialogues about race and racism with children.
+Dr. Rosemarie Allen taught parents, caregivers, educators, and community members the language necessary to have age-appropriate conversations about race.

-This training will engage participants in discussions related to key social justice issues that impact how we teach, serve, and interact with others.
-Participants will gain an understanding of concepts that pose as barriers to addressing racial equity, such as implicit bias and how it impacts students, communities, and schools; color-blind and culture-blind ideology; and White Space.
+This training includes discussions related to key social justice issues that impact how we teach, serve, and interact with others.
+Watch now to learn about concepts that pose as barriers to addressing racial equity, such as implicit bias and how it impacts students, communities, and schools; color-blind and culture-blind ideology; and White Space.